 All of these difficulties raise issues with respect to proving causation, that is, proving the accident caused an injury or the injury and the effects that are claimed.
-Defence counsel will assemble experts to deny both the injury and the effects of the injury.
+Defense counsel will assemble experts to deny both the injury and the effects of the injury.

-This means that more than in some other cases, the evidence of family, friends and co-workers who have known the victim before and after the injury will be of great importance to establish the threshold question of causation.
+This means that more than in some other cases, the evidence of family, friends, and co-workers who have known the victim before and after the injury will be of great importance to establish the threshold question of causation.
 Of course, such evidence is also necessary to prove the nature and extent of the effects of the injury.